Gaylord Stroke Education Manual

-- Transitional Living offers supervised environments for recovering stroke patients to practice problem-solving techniques, enhance social skills and sharpen employment skills before returning to home, work or the community.
+- Our Transitional Living Program offers supervised environments for recovering stroke patients to practice problem-solving techniques, enhance their social skills, and sharpen their employment skills before returning to home, work, or the community.

-- An intensive aphasia day program serves those who have developed a speech-language impairment resulting from stroke or other acquired brain injury.
+- An intensive Aphasia Therapy Program serves those who have developed a speech-language impairment resulting from a stroke, or other acquired brain injury.

-- A cognitive day program is a structured group program for patients with cognitive deficits.
-Memory skills, vocational issues, fitness, academic and psychosocial therapies, and community reintegration are addressed.
+- Our Cognitive Therapy Program is a structured group program for patients with cognitive deficits.
+The Program addresses memory skills, vocational issues, fitness, academic and psychosocial therapies, as well as community reintegration.

 - Gaylord's Aquatic Therapy Program utilizes water-based treatment techniques to: